Carr\'e du champ flow matching: better quality-generalisation tradeoff in generative models

 \paragraph{Influence of manifold dimension.} To study the influence of dimension, we generate tori $ T^d = (S^1)^d \subset \R^{2d}$ varying the dimensions $d$ and the number of training points.
 As the dimension increases, the effective data density decreases exponentially (curse of dimensionality), and we expected the performance of generative models to decrease.
 We present the results for FM and CDC-FM trained to 4k epochs, but found that qualitatively similar results hold for different epochs.

 As before, we found that FM samples were of consistently high quality, and while CDC-FM could attain a comparable quality, it required an increasingly larger number of training points as the dimension increased (Fig. \ref{figure_5}a).
-Yet, strikingly, FM memorised almost all of the dataset when the dimension was high enough (Fig. \ref{figure_5}b).
+Yet, strikingly, this increased quality by FM was a result of memorising almost all of the dataset when the dimension was high enough (Fig. \ref{figure_5}b).
+This shows that memorisation is more likely to occur for higher dimensions for a fixed data size.
 By contrast, while memorisation in FM and CDC-FM was comparable in dimensions one or two, CDC-FM memorisation decreased with dimension and remained low (Fig. \ref{figure_5}b).
 CDC-FM also attained generally higher generalisation (Fig. \ref{figure_5}c).
 Taken together, these experiments show that, unlike FM, CDC-FM prevents memorisation and facilitates generalisation irrespective of dimension, an effect that remained robust when adding small Gaussian noise to the data (Fig. \ref{figure_s2}).
 Yet, as the dimension increases, the desirable sample quality may only be achievable with a sufficient amount of data, likely due to the $k$nn graph construction of the kernel.